Elise Keoghan, LPC-Intern

 Supervised by Sara Weber, LPCS, CEDS

-I also work with adults and adolescents who have grown up in homes with alcohol or drug abuse, mental health issues, and domestic violence.
+Another passion of mine is working with adults and adolescents who have grown up in homes with alcohol or drug abuse, mental health issues, and domestic violence.
 Growing up under these circumstances can lead to learning survival strategies that don’t benefit a person moving forward in life as an adult.
 These coping mechanisms can impact relationships, finances, and manifest into eating issues or alcohol addiction.
 Developing healthy ways to manage life and interact with others could break these generational patterns and allow one to move forward in a healthy way.

 I truly believe there is something for everyone in therapy, and have been witness to the transformation it renders in people’s lives.
 It provides support in difficult times, helping us to become more resilient in the future.
 It helps us see new perspectives, achieve goals and move closer to the person we want to be.
 It helps us change patterns and cycles that cause us pain, and it allows us to begin healing from the past.
 Let’s get started today!